Aafalah/PDF-maldoc-detection/README.md

 ```
 This command saves the content of object 8 into a new variable we called "*var_a*".
 Now type `help` to see if there are any commands that might help us identify this.

 To check the content of the variable, type `show var_a`, which returns a hex view of the content.
 We can try and scroll up to inspect the header of this file, but the content is too large for the console.
-Let's save it to the disk using it's original format before encoding.
+Let's save it to the disk using its original format before encoding.
 Type:
 ```
 rawstream 8 $> var_b
 ```